2015 Vega Sicilia Unico

 Need advice on choosing the right wine for your dish or cellar?
 Click here for our exclusive Sommelier .
 Free for Grandcruwijnen customers.

-Wine and food pairings for Vega Sicilia Único 2015
+Food and wine pairings for Vega Sicilia Único 2015

-1. Matured Simmental beef entrecote with porcini mushroom jus
+1. Aged Simmental beef entrecote with porcini mushroom jus

-The powerful flavours and earthy notes of this dish reflect the intensity and depth of this wine.
+The powerful flavors and earthy tones of this dish reflect the intensity and depth of this wine.

 2. Leg of lamb with rosemary, garlic and roasted vegetables

-The juicy lamb and spiciness match perfectly with the spicy, complex character of the Único.
+The succulent lamb and the spiciness complement the spicy, complex character of the Único seamlessly.

 3. Wild boar ragout with black olives and mushrooms